Extrapolation-based Prediction-Correction Methods for Time-varying Convex Optimization: Dual Online Algorithms

-\begin{remark} The assumption that $\Am$ be full row rank is necessary to guarantee that $d^f \in \mathcal{S}_{\bar{\mu},\bar{L}}(\reals^p)$ (cf. \cref{lem:dual-functions}).
+\begin{remark}[Full rank $\Am$] The assumption that $\Am$ be full row rank is necessary to guarantee that $d^f \in \mathcal{S}_{\bar{\mu},\bar{L}}(\reals^p)$.
 However, when problem~\cref{eq:admm-problem} reduces to $\min_\x f(\x)$ s.t. $\Am \x = \cv$, this assumption \emph{can be relaxed}.
 In this case we are able to prove that the dual function $d^f$ is \emph{strongly convex in the subspace of the image of $\Am$, i.e., $\im(\Am)$}.
 Therefore, if $\im(\Am)$ is an invariant set for the trajectory generated by the solver, the solver is contractive and the convergence analysis of this paper applies to show linear convergence.
-The solvers dual ascent and method of multipliers indeed satisfy these conditions, see \cite{Paper4} and \ifarxiv\cref{app:A-rank-deficient} \else\cite[Appendix~A.3]{bastianello_primal_2020} \fi for more details.
-Moreover, even when the full problem~\cref{eq:continuous-time-admm-problem} is considered, there are some solvers that -- exploiting a particular structure of $\Am$ -- do achieve linear convergence.
-In particular, some decentralized ADMM formulations have been shown to converge linearly \cite{shi_linear_2014,makhdoumi_convergence_2017}. \end{remark}
+The solvers dual ascent and method of multipliers indeed satisfy these conditions, see \cite{Paper4} for more details. \end{remark}

-\ifarxiv \begin{remark} We remark that in some cases, problem~\cref{eq:admm-problem} could be directly solved using a primal method, instead of a dual solver.
-However, the dual approach employed in this section allows to solve a broader range of problems while at the same time exploiting the very specific structure of~\cref{eq:admm-problem}.
-Assume for example that $\gh \in \mathcal{S}_{\mu', L'}(\reals^m)$.
-Then it would be possible to apply a projected gradient method in the primal space to solve~\cref{eq:admm-problem}.
-In particular, we could apply the solver

-where $\mathbb{C} = \{ (\x, \y) \in \reals^n \times \reals^m \ | \ \Am \x + \Bm \y = \cv \}$.
-By the results illustrated in \cref{sec:convergence}, the solver is contractive and linear convergence to a neighborhood of the optimal trajectory would be reached.
-But, for this result to be valid, we would need both costs $f$ and $\gh$ to be strongly convex and smooth; moreover, projecting onto $\mathbb{C}$ may be computationally demanding.
-On the other hand, when we apply a dual solver the cost $g$ can be non-smooth (thus significantly enlarging the class of problems we can solve), and the projection onto $\mathbb{C}$ is not required, because the separable structure of the primal problem can be exploited. \end{remark} \fi